iamnicholastom/summarizer/README.md

 - Node.js (v14 or higher)
 - npm or yarn
-- An API key for your chosen AI model provider (e.g., XAI)
+- An API key for your chosen AI model provider (e.g., OPENAI)

 ### Installation